-With bright, vibrant colors, the Balsam flower is an annual flowering plant.
+The balsam flower is an annual flowering plant with bright, vibrant colors.
 It also goes by the names garden balsam, rose balsam, spotted snapweed, and at times, touch-me-not (owing to the explosive discharge of seeds from the ripened pods).
-The botanical name of this plant if Impatiens balsamina, and it is a native of India and Myanmar.
+The botanical name of this plant is Impatiens balsamina, a native of India and Myanmar.

-The flowers have double petals and grow in a range of colors: purple, orange, pink, and red.
-They remain partially hidden in between the large leaves and have five petals with fused lateral pairs.
-These colorful flowers could grow as cup-shaped single blossoms or double blossoms.
-The Balsam flowers resemble mini roses or camellias and are irregularly shaped, arising from the axils of the leaves.
-They bloom late in the spring and are persistent till frost in the fall.
+The balsam flowers resemble mini roses or camellias and are irregularly shaped, arising from the axils of the leaves.
+They bloom late in the spring and persist till frost in the fall.

-The flowers have both male and female organs, with pollination done by insects.
-Even at the slightest touch, the capsules burst open, and spread the seeds inadvertently, at a distance from the plant.
-Owing to this, the collection of the seeds is quite difficult.
+These flowers have both male and female organs, with pollination done by insects.
+Even at the slightest touch, the capsules burst open and spread the seeds inadvertently, at a distance from the plant.
+Owing to this, the collection of seeds takes a lot of work.

 These plants prefer the common sun to partial shade preferences, with a moist setting, and have a low drought tolerance.

 The balsam flowers symbolize ardent love.
 In the language of flowers, it implies impatience or impatient for love.
 This gives the balsam flower meaning of impatience, quite literally, from its botanical name.